rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Interface API Documentation

 All HAL function prototypes and datatype definitions are available in `cellular_hal.h` file.

-  1. Components/Process must include `cellular_modem_hal_api.h` to make use of Cellular Manager hal capabilities.
+  1. Components/Process must include `cellular_hal.h` to make use of Cellular Manager hal capabilities.
   2. Components/Process should add linker dependency for `cellularmanager` binary.

 ## Theory of operation and key concepts